Does the Inside Match the Outside?

 There was so much … stuff … crammed into the space that there was scarcely room to walk.

-Broken cupboards, no bathtub, dingy toilet, unsecure back door and window… there were so many things that would need to be repaired before we could move in.
+Broken cupboards, no bathtub, dingy toilet, flimsy back door, and window… there were so many things that would need to be repaired before we could move in.

 But God –